tarantool/doc/doc/release/2021-08-releases.rst

     the new replica
     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`, :tarantool-issue:`5613`).

+-   Fixed error reporting associated with transactions received from remote instances via replication.
--   If an error occurred while a transaction was being applied that was received from a remote instance via replication, it was always reported as ``Failed to write to disk`` regardless of what really happened.
+    Any error raised while such a transaction was being applied was always reported as ``Failed to write to disk`` regardless of what really happened.
 Now the correct error is shown.
 For example, ``Out of memory``, or ``Transaction has been aborted by conflict``, and so on